 Their participation was not enforceable by the commission.

 As a result, the probe stalled and its scope was revised and restricted to 625 homes in Wyndham Vale rather than the thousands of new houses constructed by the state’s 12 largest home builders.

 Hundreds of home owners have reported problems with waffle slabs and cracking in new suburbs – from Doreen to Melton West and Armstrong Creek near Geelong – not covered by the investigation.

 The probe found about 5.3 per cent of Wyndham houses built between 2003 and 2011 showed signs of cracks or other defects.

 Industry experts believe conservatively 4300 homes in Wyndham, Melton and Hume local government areas are affected.

 “Every attempt was made to encourage the maximum number of participants” in the investigation, a VBA spokeswoman said.

 The VBA’s legal department said it censored the document given to The Sunday Age to avoid putting builders who did participate at a “commercial disadvantage”.

 The report admits “having very little data to go on” but concludes from the information it got that the common primary cause of slab heave were deficiencies in stormwater drainage systems and not flaws in “waffle slab” designs or regulations governing builders.

-Engineers and other industry experts have blamed waffle slabs, poorly trained and regulated soil testers and builders failing to follow the AS2870 standard for home footings as being at the root of cracking problems.
+Engineers, building inspectors and other industry experts have blamed waffle slabs, poorly trained and regulated soil testers and builders failing to follow the AS2870 standard for home footings as being at the root of cracking problems.